 - %R + Bollinger Bands (Breakout Filter): %R helps validate if a move hitting the Bollinger Bands is a legitimate breakout (confirmed by %R moving aggressively into an extreme zone) or just a short-term fade.

-- %R + Volume/OBV (Reversal Strength): A reversal signal from %R is stronger when supported by money flow.
-Look for a simultaneous increase in volume or an uptick in the On-Balance Volume (OBV) to confirm that major market players are backing the momentum shift.
+- %R + Volume/OBV (Reversal Strength): For Stock and Crypto traders, a reversal signal from %R is significantly stronger when supported by actual money flow.
+Look for a simultaneous uptick in the On-Balance Volume (OBV) to confirm institutional backing.
+(Note for Forex Traders: Since FX uses tick volume, pair %R with volatility expansion tools like ATR instead of OBV).

-The Williams %R and the Relative Strength Index (RSI) are both momentum oscillators, but they use different calculations and excel in different market environments.
+The Williams %R, the Relative Strength Index (RSI) originally developed by J. Welles Wilder (Wilder, 1978), and the True Strength Index (TSI) are all momentum oscillators, but they use different calculations and excel in different market environments.
 Deciding which is “better” depends entirely on your trading objective and the current market condition.

 | Criteria | Williams %R | Relative Strength Index (RSI) |